picocomputer/rp6502/README.md

 # Rumbledethumps' Picocomputer 6502

-The RP6502 is an 8-bit computer with VGA, Audio, and USB.
+The Picocomputer explores retro computing and game development by removing the barrier between real 8-bit hardware and modern devices.
 It can be built entirely with through-hole components, compactly using surface mount devices, or even on a breadboard.
 No programming devices need to be purchased and the only component used that wasn't available in the 1980s is the $4/€4 Raspberry Pi Pico.

+This is the reference design.
+It is a 6502 with 64K of SRAM and an optional 6522.
+A pair of Raspberry Pi Picos are used for power, clocking, video, audio, and USB.
+It is programmed over USB.
+A filesystem is planned so it can be programmed with a USB flash drive.

-Learn how this works on YouTube:<br>
+Learn how it works on YouTube:<br>
 https://youtube.com/playlist?list=PLvCRDUYedILfHDoD57Yj8BAXNmNJLVM2r

 Connect with other 6502 homebrew enthusiasts on Discord:<br>